mikekennewick/showImage/README.md

 showImage
 =========

-Shows a single image in a webpage using Google Images API
+Shows a single image in a webpage using Google Images API.

 You will need to setup a Google account and get your own API key then update this line: